devprathamesh/world-of-birds/README.md

 # world-of-birds
 Git Repo For World Of Birds

-This Aapp is Being Built in Spring Boot 5
+This App is Being Built in Spring Boot 5

 In future it will get deployed in AWS